Monotheism: Christianity

 Christian orthodox traditions (Eastern Orthodox, Oriental Orthodox, Roman Catholic, and most Protestants) follow this decision, which was reaffirmed in 381 at the First Council of Constantinople and reached its full development through the work of the Cappadocian Fathers.
-They consider God to be a triune entity, called the Trinity, comprising three "persons", God the Father, God the Son, and God the Holy Spirit.
+They consider God to be a triune entity, called the Trinity, comprising three "persons": God the Father, God the Son, and God the Holy Spirit.
 These three are described as being "of the same substance" (ὁμοούσιος).

-Christians overwhelmingly assert that monotheism is central to the Christian faith, as the Nicene Creed (and others), which gives the orthodox Christian definition of the Trinity, begins: "I believe in one God".
-From earlier than the times of the Nicene Creed, 325 CE, various Christian figures advocated the triune mystery-nature of God as a normative profession of faith.
-According to Roger E. Olson and Christopher Hall, through prayer, meditation, study and practice, the Christian community concluded "that God must exist as both a unity and trinity", codifying this in ecumenical council at the end of the 4th century.
+Christians overwhelmingly assert that monotheism is central to the Christian faith, as the Nicene Creed (and others), which gives the orthodox Christian definition of the Trinity, begins: "I believe in one God."
+From earlier than the times of the Nicene Creed (325 CE), various Christian figures advocated the triune mystery-nature of God as a normative profession of faith.
+According to Roger E. Olson and Christopher Hall, through prayer, meditation, study, and practice, the Christian community concluded "that God must exist as both a unity and trinity," codifying this an ecumenical council at the end of the 4th century.

 Most modern Christians believe the Godhead is triune, meaning that the three persons of the Trinity are in one union in which each person is also wholly God.
 They also hold to the doctrine of a man-god Christ Jesus as God incarnate.
 These Christians also do not believe that one of the three divine figures is God alone and the other two are not but that all three are mysteriously God and one.
-Other Christian religions, including Unitarian Universalism, Jehovah's Witnesses, Mormonism and others, do not share those views on the Trinity.
+Other Christian religions, including Unitarianism, Christian Science, Jehovah's Witnesses, Mormonism (some groups) and others, do not share those views on the Trinity.

-Some Christian faiths, such as Mormonism, argue that the Godhead is in fact three separate individuals which include God the Father, His Son Jesus Christ, and the Holy Ghost, each individual having a distinct purpose in the grand existence of human kind.
-Furthermore, Mormons believe that before the Council of Nicaea, the predominant belief among many early Christians was that the Godhead was three separate individuals.
+Some Christian faiths, such as some followers of Mormonism, argue that the Godhead is in fact three separate individuals which include God the Father, His Son Jesus Christ, and the Holy Ghost, each individual having a distinct purpose in the grand existence of human kind.
+Furthermore, some Mormons believe that before the Council of Nicaea, the predominant belief among many early Christians was that the Godhead was three separate individuals.
 In support of this view, they cite early Christian examples of belief in subordinationism.

 Unitarianism is a theological movement, named for its understanding of God as one person, in direct contrast to Trinitarianism.
+Followers of Christian Science "acknowledge and adore one supreme and infinite God; ... acknowledge His Son, one Christ; the Holy Ghost or divine Comforter; and man in God's image and likeness."

 Some in Judaism and some in Islam do not consider Trinitarian Christianity to be a pure form of monotheism due to the pluriform monotheistic Christian doctrine of the Trinity, classifying it as shituf in Judaism and as shirk in Islam.
 Trinitarian Christians, on the other hand, argue that the doctrine of the Trinity is a valid expression of monotheism, citing that the Trinity does not consist of three separate deities, but rather the three persons, who exist consubstantially (as one substance) within a single Godhead.